You Lika da Sauce?

 Fine Semolina — For dusting/shaping on counter top.

 Mixing-wise, here we have a world of options.
 One word to learn: Autolyse.
 The cognoscenti claim it gives a Dough that's easier to work and shape.
 Better texture and flavor.
 Something about building a nice Gluten structure.
-In a nutshell it's simply about mixing only the flour and water together first, letting it rest (1 hour); then adding in the yeast + sugar, salt, and Olive oil.
+In a nutshell it's simply about mixing only the flour and water together first into a "shaggy mass", letting it rest (1 hour); then adding in the yeast + sugar, salt, and Olive oil.

 Here's the A to Z on Autolyse: (*Notice the water goes in first.)